tzerhan/starter-hugo-research-group/content/home/p1_slider.md

         media: miniatasmall.gif
         fit: cover
     - title: Emergent tissue mechanics
-      content: How does a group of cells coordinate through biochemical and mechanical means to generate collective behavior?
+      content: How does a group of cells coordinate through biochemical and mechanical means to generate collective behavior and global shape changes?
       align: center
       background:
         position: center